sensor or censor

 Even though the words sound similar, their meanings are completely unrelated.

 This confusion matters because using the wrong word can change the meaning of a sentence entirely.
-In technology, science, journalism, and online communication, accuracy is important.
+In technology, science, journalism, education, and online communication, accuracy is important.
+Understanding the correct censor meaning helps writers communicate clearly and professionally.

 In this guide, you will learn: